Stern-Lab/FITS/docs/source/use_cases.rst

 Considering Sample Effect
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-| When performing serial passaging experiments, many times only a fraction of the progeny population is seeded.
-In order to account for bottleneck in the population (essentially an additional layer of drift), FITS uses the ``bottleneck_size`` parameter to account for sampling a given number of genomes from the general population.
-As this process is usually repetitive, FITS employs the ``bottleneck_interval`` parameter in order to continuously apply the bottleneck.
-For example, setting ``bottleneck_size K`` and ``bottleneck_interval T``, would cause a bottelneck size of T to be applied every T generations (see figure below).
+| Population bottlenecks are common during any evolutionary scenario, whether *in vivo* or *in vitro* in experimental populations.
+In particular during serial passaging, only a fraction of the progeny will be carried on to the next passage.
+An additional layer of sampling also exists: the number of genomes that are sampled to be sequenced may often be much smaller than the population size itself.
+FITS can account for both of these types of sampling effects by using the following three parameters: ``bottleneck_size``, ``bottleneck_interval`` and ``sample_size`` , as illustrated below:

 .. figure:: screens/bottleneck_sample.png
     :scale: 60%